huyparody/BottomSheets/README.md

 ### Parameters

-- isPresented: a `Binding` to a Boolean value that determines whether to present the sheet that you create in the modifier’s content closure.
+- **isPresented**: *a `Binding` to a Boolean value that determines whether to present the sheet that you create in the modifier’s content closure.*
-- detents: a set of supported detents for the sheet.
-If you provide more that one detent, people can drag the sheet to resize it.
+- **detents**: *a set of supported detents for the sheet.
+If you provide more that one detent, people can drag the sheet to resize it.*
-- selection: a `Binding` to the currently selected detent.
-Ensure that the value matches one of the detents that you provide for the detents parameter.
+- **selection**: *a `Binding` to the currently selected detent.
+Ensure that the value matches one of the detents that you provide for the detents parameter.*
-- interaction: a specification of how people can interact with the view behind a presentation.
+- **interaction**: *a specification of how people can interact with the view behind a presentation.*
-- content: a closure that returns the content of the sheet.
+- **content**: *a closure that returns the content of the sheet.*

 ### Example